cisaacstern/autotile/CONTEXT.md

 # Problem

 This project began when I encountered difficulty in interactively exploring full-resolution GeoTIFFs.
 In working with LiDAR pointcloud data over the last year (see https://cstern.io/projects/albedo), I'd become accustomed to using [Panel](http://panel.holoviz.org) for interactive data visualization.
-I find that exploring the data in this way imparts a uniquely valuable intuitive grasp over its characteristics.
+I find that exploring data in this way imparts a uniquely valuable intuitive grasp over its characteristics.

 The LiDAR pointclouds (and resulting interpolations) I've historically worked with are generally NumPy `ndarray`s comprised of fewer than 50,000 points.
 In-memory arrays of this size are handled easily and quickly by Panel and Matplotlib on my laptop.